toxicspike/SamSWAT.COD.JW-GROM.Fixed/README.txt

-To install, drag and drop the SamSWAT-CoDMW_JWGROM_Fixed folder into the mods folder located in 'user/mods'.
+To install, drag and drop the SamSWAT.COD.JW-GROM.Fixed-3.8.0 folder into the mods folder located in 'user/mods'.

 ——————————————————————————————————————————————————————————————————————————————————————————————